mesos/logstash/README.md

 # Missing Features
 These features are yet to be implemented:
-- Processing non-dockerized log files (meaning, log files available directly on the slaves).
+- Processing non-dockerized log files (meaning, log files available directly on the slaves)
 - Logging cannot be reconfigured once logstash-mesos has started streaming from a container
+- Wildcard filename matching for docker logstash configurations (see [Configuration](#configuration))

 # Security
 The framework will process log files of any docker container which is running on the same slave node and which are accessable via